The Truth Debate Information

 Whether you are a nuclear family, parenting a gay or transgendered child, a gay couple parenting children, a single parent, or a blended family combining cultures and values, today’s families face challenges unlike those of previous generations.
 Family dynamics are as diverse as ever and this diversity is not always met with open arms.
 Do we struggle with family structures different from ours?
 Are more traditional families needed (at least those that actually stay together)?

-Around 50% of all marriages still end in divorce (it will be interesting as time passes to see if this statistic holds true for same-sex marriages as well).
+Up to 50% of all marriages still end in divorce (as more data is gathered, it will be interesting to see if this statistic holds true for same-sex marriages as well).
 The numbers haven’t changed over the years but have the circumstances?
 With more financially independent women and the active lifestyles of those over 40, has marriage become more disposable for those in their later years as they seek to re-define themselves?
-Are marriage and monogamy outdated concepts?
+Is monogamy an outdated concept?
 Can open marriages really be healthy for relationships?
 Not to fault only men for marital breakups, but if any guy out there is thinking of straying, adopt this as your theme song.

 Whether it’s ‘Nature vs. Nurture’ or violations of civil rights, LGBT issues are regular news stories.
 With courts ruling in favor of same-sex marriages and Corporate America extending benefits to domestic partners, why do LGBTs still face discrimination on a regular basis?
 Are heterosexuals threatened by the LGBT community or is it the LGBT community that is threatening?
 Do LGBTs have the same expectations as the heterosexual population or do they seek preferential treatment?
 Did the pendulum swing to the left to make up for past inequalities or has it not swung far enough?
 Should children be allowed to make gender identity decisions?